YoushuCheng/UBD/README.md

 ...
 ```

-Using the example inputs, a typical run is like
+Using the example inputs, a typical run for UBD is like
 ```
 Rscript UBD_refineW.R bulkM.RData bp.res.RData ./UBD_result 5 \
 ref_file=alpha_hat.RData